fkie-cad/FACT_core/README.md

 Furthermore, FACT offers multiple ways of navigating and visualizing analysis results and firmware contents for easy accessibility.
 The main FACT interface is a html/js/css-based web Interface that can be hosted locally or shared through the network.
 In addition, FACT offers a REST-like HTTP API that can be explored with an integrated SwaggerUI.
-Some key features of the web interface are
+Some key features of the web interface are:

-- easy visualization of firmware by a file tree rendering of all firmware components
+- Easy visualization of firmware by a file tree rendering of all firmware components.
-- quick navigation of analysis results by observing summaries of results over all firmware components
+- Quick navigation of analysis results by observing summaries of results over all firmware components.
-- highlighting of relevant analysis results as tags on top of each page
+- Highlighting of relevant analysis results as tags on top of each page.
-- various download options for firmware and components to jump into advanced analysis
+- Various download options for firmware and components to jump into advanced analysis.

 While FACT is maintained as a research prototype, the project is well tested, includes a baseline of documentation and offers a multitude of production level features.
 We're always looking for feedback and feature requests.